slschram/angular-seed/README.md

-Base code for Team 8's code for the Hack-the-Gap event, based on the angular-seed framework.
+Base code for Team 8's code for the Hack-the-Gap step2, based on the angular-seed framework.

 # `angular-seed` — the seed for AngularJS apps